libigl/libigl/README.md

 directory, likely to avoid conflicting with an existing Eigen3 installation.
 - CMake package configuration files (libigl-config.cmake) don't actually include any of the targets that may be have been installed & exported.
 So, even when a consuming project finds libigl-config.cmake, it doesn't do anything.
+- header files with *.hpp* extention are disregarded

 All of this makes it difficult to package libigl for package managers, like vcpkg or conan.
 Vcpkg applies patches to libigl to ignore FetchConent and replace with *find_package*.